Skip to main content

 What’s the typical Benadryl dosage for children?

 Benadryl comes in a few child-friendly dosage forms, such as chewable tablets and an oral liquid.
-Children 12 years and older can take the adult dose of Benadryl.
-OTC packages typically have dosage information on them for children ages 6 years and older.
+Children ages 12 and older can follow adult Benadryl dosages as discussed above.
+OTC packages typically have dosage information on them for children ages 6 and older.

 Like the adult version, children’s Benadryl should only be used to treat mild allergy symptoms.